1,000+ Opportunities

 Save a search for “CSS Insurance and EPFL Innovation Park” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Startups and early-stage companies in healthtech, medtech, or digital health.
+Search similar grants →According to the current listing, eligibility includes: Startups and early-stage companies in healthtech, medtech, or digital health.
 Research teams or university and hospital spin-offs are eligible.
 Cross-border collaborations between technology innovators and healthcare providers are welcome.
 International startups with European market potential are considered, though the solution should be adaptable to the Swiss healthcare system.
 Companies may be in pre-incubation phase or already established.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.